nawresncib12/Kallos/README.md

 ## Description

-This is the frontend for Kallos, an online Greek gifts store made with Angular.js, TypeScript, and Nest.js.
+This is the frontend for Kallos, an online Greek gifts store made with Angular, TypeScript, and Nest.js.

 Backend Repository : [taherjerbi/kallos-backend](https://github.com/TaherJerbi/kallos-backend)